Build an ISO Hybrid Live Image

 </image>

-• flags: Specifies the live ISO technology and dracut module to use, can be set to overlay or to dmsquash.
+flags: Specifies the dracut module to use.If set to

-• hybridpersistent: Accepts true or false, if set to true then the resulting image will be created with a COW file to keep data persistent over a reboot
+ext4.hybridpersistent: Acceptstrueorfalse, if set totrue, the resulting image is created with a COW file to keep data persistent over a reboot.hybridpersistent_filesystem: The filesystem used for the COW file.
+Valid values areext4orxfs, withext4being the default.

-With the appropriate settings present in config.xml KIWI NG can now build the image:
+With the appropriate settings specified in config.xml, you can build an

 $ sudo kiwi-ng system build \